espsrc/droplets/docs/jupyter.md

     [1] Claudius Ptolemy, Almagest, AD 100-170 (see [V/61](https://ui.adsabs.harvard.edu/abs/1987BICDS..33..125J/abstract))

-You think it would be a good idea to explore the stellar population on this area.
-Because you are not sure what to expect you would like to try different approaches, so you decide to start a Jupyter notebook and explore a star catalog around those coordinates...
+You think it would be a good idea to explore the stellar population in this area.
+Because you are not sure what to expect you would like to try different approaches, so you decide to start a Jupyter notebook and explore a star catalogue around those coordinates...

 <h3>Objectives and scope</h3>

-In this section we will see the value of Jupyter notebooks as a dynamic tool for exploratory analysis.
+In this section, we will see the value of Jupyter notebooks as a dynamic tool for exploratory analysis.
 We will learn how to initialize and navigate through notebooks, the basic structure and syntax to use a Jupyter notebook, the notebook cells and the Magic commands.
-As an example, we will do an exploratory analysis of a star population from the *[Gaia](https://sci.esa.int/web/gaia)* catalog.
+As an example, we will do an exploratory analysis of a star population from the *[Gaia](https://sci.esa.int/web/gaia)* catalogue.

 If you want to go directly to the Droplets astronomy example, you can execute it in your computer after setting things up (see [Quick Start](quickstart.md)) or you can  execute a life version in Binder following this link.

 [Binder exploratory Gaia analysis](https://mybinder.org/v2/gh/spsrc/droplets/master?filepath=gaia_exploratory%2Fjupyter_exploratory.ipynb)

-Or, if you are new to Jupyer Notebook and  you want to learn how to work with notebooks from scratch, keep reading.
+Or, if you are new to Jupyter Notebook and  you want to learn how to work with notebooks from scratch, keep reading.

 <!---
 Nice resources: